Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The Data_TxtBox Class is Instantiated for each TextBox Control, the Data_CboBox Class (we will create both these Class Modules next) is Instantiated for each ComboBox Control on the Form, The Dirty() and BeforeUpdate() Events are enabled by setting the text "[Event Procedure]" in their OnDirty and BeforeUpdate Event Properties.
+The Data_TxtBox Class is instantiated for each TextBox Control, the Data_CboBox Class (we will create both these Class Modules next) is instantiated for each ComboBox Control on the Form, the Dirty() and BeforeUpdate() Events are enabled by setting the text "[Event Procedure]" in their OnDirty and BeforeUpdate Event Properties.

-NB: If you have not gone through this topic's earlier Pages then you may find most of the discussion on this page somewhat strange.
-You will find this topic's earlier page Links at the end of this Page.
+NB: If you have not gone through this topic's earlier Pages, then you may find most of the discussion on this page somewhat strange.
+Find this topic's earlier page links at the end of this Page.
 You may visit those Pages, starting from the first one onwards.
-It starts with the Basics of this Coding concept of Form Module Event Subroutine coding in the Standalone Class Module.
-The Class_ObjInit Class Module's Code and its usage are almost the same in all the earlier examples too.
+It starts with the Basics of this Coding concept of 'Form Module Event Subroutine coding in the Standalone Class Module'.
+The Class_ObjInit Class Module's Code and its usages are almost the same in all the earlier examples, too.

 Remember, each TextBox on the Form has a Data_TxtBox Class Instance created, assigned with the TextBox Reference from the Form, and inserted into the Collection Object Item.
-When the Dirty() or BeforeUpdate() Event fires from that particular TextBox it is captured in the Data_TxtBox Class Instance representing that TextBox to execute the Event Subroutines.
+When the Dirty() or BeforeUpdate() Event fires from that particular TextBox, it is captured in the Data_TxtBox Class Instance representing that TextBox to execute the Event Subroutines.

-This is the new VBA Event Subroutine Coding approach that I have designed for ease of VBA Coding in Standalone Class Modules instead of in Form/Report Module.
+This is the new VBA Event Subroutine Coding approach that I have designed for ease of VBA Coding in Standalone Class Modules instead of in Form/Report Modules.
 This Coding approach has the following advantages:

 • Reuse the Event Procedure Code without manual duplication of Event Procedures

-• Need only one structured Event Subroutine per Event (say BeforeUpdate()) for all Controls of the same Type (for all TextBoxes on the Form) and all the Event Procedure Codes are organized within a single Event Subroutine.
+• Need only one structured Event Subroutine per Event (say BeforeUpdate()) for all Controls of the same Type (for all TextBoxes on the Form), and all the Event Procedure Codes are organized within a single Event Subroutine.

 • Direct access to the Event Subroutines without interfering with the Form/Report Design